zetenyLevay/routing-project-1-2/README.md

 ### CLI Usage

 Input and output to the command line are JSON objects.
-They have to be formatted as below else you will encounter an ```{"error":"Bad JSON input"}``` error.
+They have to be formatted as such to avoid errors.
+More information about errors can be found [here](#troubleshooting).

 #### Loading Database